DearXuan7392/EasyHopper/README.md

 [https://modrinth.com/mod/modmenu/versions](https://modrinth.com/mod/modmenu/versions)

-> This mod is only for client and LAN multiplayer.
+> EasyHopper is only for client and LAN multiplayer.
 Only the host needs to install it.